 - 1. Nominations shall originate from members of the faculty.
 A nomination may originate from an individual faculty member, from a department or college, or from the collaborative efforts of two or more departments or colleges within the university. - 2.
-Any recommendations of potential nominees that come from outside the faculty shall be received by the Office of the Provost for referral to the appropriate college. - 3.
-The Office of the Provost will invite faculty to submit nominations for honorary degrees. - 4.
-Nominations shall be written and should include:

-- a.
-A biographical statement containing name, address, professional title, place of birth, educational background, employment history, and other honorary degrees, if any; - b.
-Appropriate written documentation for the nomination, including a list of primary contributions that qualify the individual for the honorary degree; and - c.
-A minimum of three written references from knowledgeable persons in academia, public or private sectors who are familiar with the nominee's contributions. - 5.
+Any recommendations of potential nominees that come from outside the faculty shall be received by the Provost's Office for referral to the appropriate college. - 3.
+Early in the academic year, the provost's office will invite faculty to submit nominations for honorary degrees.
+The deadline for submission of all materials related to the nomination will be October 15. - 4.
+Nominations shall be written and should include: - a.
+A biographical statement containing name, address, professional title, place of birth, educational background, employment history, and other honorary degrees, if any - b.
+Appropriate written documentation for the nomination, including a list of primary contributions that qualify the individual for the honorary degree - c.
+A minimum of three written references from knowledgeable persons in academia, public or private sectors who are familiar with the nominee's contributions - 5.
 Nominations will be handled with discretion and confidentiality as permitted by law. - 6.
-The provost will forward complete nomination files to the chair of the Honorary Degree Committee.
-The chair shall convene the committee to discuss committee procedures and meeting schedules.
-Support by a majority of the committee's voting membership shall be required to forward the nomination.
-Nominations not receiving a majority vote will be removed from further consideration. - 7.
-The Honorary Degree Committee will forward its recommendations to the provost.
+By November 1, the provost will forward complete nomination files to the chair of the Honorary Degree Committee.
+The chair shall convene the committee by November 15 to discuss committee procedures and meeting schedules.
+Support by seven of the eight voting members shall be required to forward the nomination.
+Nominations receiving fewer than seven votes will be removed from further consideration.

+- 7. By December 15, the Honorary Degree Committee must forward its recommendations to the provost.
 Positive recommendations will be accompanied by appropriate comments and will include the recommendation(s) of the degree(s) to be conferred.
-The provost will make appropriate comments and forward the file(s) to the president of the university. - 8.
-The president may - a. reject the nomination(s), ending all action; or - b. endorse the nomination(s), with appropriate comments, and forward the file(s) to the Board of Trustees. - 9.
-At its first meeting after receipt of the nominations, the Board of Trustees may - a. approve, by simple majority, the conferring of the honorary degree(s) upon the candidate(s), or - b. reject the nomination(s), ending all action. - 10.
+The provost will make appropriate comments and forward the file(s) to the president of the university by January 15. - 8.
+The president may - a. reject the nomination(s), ending all action - b. endorse the nomination(s), with appropriate comments, and forward the file(s) to the Board of Trustees by February 1 - 9.
+At its first meeting after February 1, the Board of Trustees may - a. approve, by simple majority, the conferring of the honorary degree(s) upon the candidate(s) - b. reject the nomination(s), ending all action - 10.
 Upon approval by the Board of Trustees, candidates will be informed by the president of their selection and invited to accept the honorary degree.
-Following acceptance, a public announcement will be made, and the degree will be conferred at a commencement ceremony of the nominating college or colleges or at another appropriate event.
+Following acceptance, a public announcement will be made, and the degree will be conferred at the spring commencement ceremony of the nominating college or colleges. - 11.
+For the 2000/2001 year, a time line will be implemented to allow for an honorary degree to be awarded at spring commencement.